Last updated on January 2, 2023

 As she disappeared, William reminisced how he loved his wife now more than the day he married her.
 When had he last thanked God for his family?

-The two teenage boys cheered in the back of the van.
+The two teen boys cheered in the back of the van.

 When the family pulled into the driveway, Noah saw his brother leaning against the car, waiting for him.